↑

 • Avocados

-Additionally, eating less sugar can help prevent compassion fatigue because it can cause inflammation and make you feel tired.
+Additionally, eating less sugar can help prevent compassion fatigue, as sugar can cause inflammation and tire you.
+So, you want to cut back on junk food.

 Sugary foods also tend to be high in calories, leading to weight gain.
-Instead, focus on eating whole, healthy foods that will fuel your body and help you to feel your best.
+Instead, focus on eating whole, healthy foods that will fuel you.
+If you’re a beginner to eating healthier, stick with small changes for success.

-In other words, be sure to schedule some “me time” every day, even if it’s just for a few minutes.
+In other words, schedule some “me time” every day, even just a few minutes.

 Some ideas you can do to relax and de-stress include: